 It’s a completely mapped out, step-by-step, foolproof method, completely tailored to your body and your needs.

-Note: While these are most common postural distortions for moms.
-Everyone’s body is different.
-One of the many benefits the Body After Baby programs is you will receive a simple strengthening and stretching routine designed specifically for YOUR body.
+Note: While this "mom posture" has the most common postural distortions for moms, everyone’s body is different.
+One of the many benefits the TRANSFORM-you programs is you will receive a simple strengthening and stretching routine designed specifically for YOUR body.